bodziosamolot/sourceGenerators/article.md

 ### Compilation and Semantic Analysis

+Next up in the compilation pipeline there are two separate boxes: Symbols and Metadata Import.
+The metadata allows the formation of Symbols.
+They are the key to obtaining semantic information about our code from the Compilation.
+Why is the metadata required?
+Some elements are imported into our program from assemblies.
+Metadata allows to get information about those *foreign* objects.
+There are various types of Symbols.
+To illustrate what we can learn from a symbol lets use an example.
+[This](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.inamedtypesymbol?view=roslyn-dotnet-4.1.0) is the documentation for
+INamedTypeSymbol.
+We can learn about such properties as:
+- Arity of the type,
+- List of its constructors,
+- List of interfaces this type implements,
+- If it is static.

-The key to obtaining semantic information about our code is the Compilation.
-With it we see our constructs not in isolation like in the case of
-Syntax Trees but in a broader context.
+This is just a minor part of all things we can learn about the associated code element.
+With semantic analysis see our constructs not in isolation like in the case of Syntax Trees but in a broader context.
 This context can be imagined as a compilation unit: an assembly or a project in our solution.
 So in other
-words: Compilation can be understood as a bunch of Syntax Trees stuck together allowing to get more information.
-This is the Semantic Model.
-It allows us to get information through what is called Symbols.
+words: Compilation can be understood as a bunch of Syntax Trees stuck together with added metadata.

+## Analyzers

+Source generators are the topic of this article.
+If we want to build a knowledge base to work with them it is worth mentioning the mechanism they are derived from.
+Namely: analyzers.
+They use the same concepts of Syntax Trees and Compilation to inspect the code.
+They allow to report Diagnostics through the user of [DiagnosticAnalyzer](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.diagnostics.diagnosticanalyzer?view=roslyn-dotnet-4.1.0).
+Diagnostics are those very helpful squiggles that we get in our IDE everytime we do something fishy.
+The other helpful feature of the IDE enabled by Analyzers are Code Fixes.
+They are implemented with [CodeFixProvider](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.codefixes.codefixprovider?view=roslyn-dotnet-4.1.0) which allows us to get useful suggestions on how to fix problems.

 ## Types of Source Generators